 Then there is a second aspect, one that is no less important, and it is the economy.

 During the lockdown, digital has kept the economy going.
 Online sales, of course, have peaked like never before.
 A large number of companies have resorted to Smart Working, adopting collaboration systems (almost always in the cloud) that are efficient, easy to use, and customized.
-Then there is the educational environment, where schools were forced to rapidly set up distance learning systems during the emergency (not always in an optimal way, it must be said), always thanks to digital (to learn more about the impact and importance of digital during and after Covid-19, download our ebook).
+Then there is the educational environment, where schools were forced to rapidly set up distance learning systems during the emergency (not always in an optimal way, it must be said), always thanks to digital.

 It must be emphasized: the growth of digital accelerated by this emergency will not end with the emergency itself.
 Therefore, from this crisis, great opportunities may arise.
 Who supplies the raw material at the basis of digital, the foundation on which all this architecture is based?
 Internet Service Providers.
 Companies in business today find themselves competing in a world of continuous change.
 They must always be looking ahead in order to spot the new trends first in order to maintain their position and their competitive advantage.